scottyschup/ruby-curriculum/the-web/http.md

 page, and deleted all the posts.
 At the time, Google got a lot of complaints about this kind of thing.

-The solution was to only delete posts when `DELETE` is requested against "posts/1234"; googlebot will never do this.
-This solution removes the "?delete" part of the URL, so that the method action is expressed by the HTTP verb and not duplicated within the URL.
+The solution was to have the googlebots only delete posts when `DELETE` is requested against "posts/1234" -- with the "?delete" stripped off.
+The method action is expressed by the HTTP verb and not duplicated within the URL.